Speaker, conference chair and workshop facilitator

 cloud computing: the Next Big Thing but with every opportunity comes risk.
 The issue is the unknown unknowns.
 People are putting their businesses at risk (reputational, operational and security) but don’t realise.
 Ian’s recent 3 books on Cloud Computing from a Customer, Software Vendor and Salesforce.com Partner perspective are illuminating,

-programme management: After 12 years managing major business transformation programmes for Accenture, he is prepared to show the scars and relive some of the highs and lows of running 500 people projects and programmes.
+programme management: After 12 years managing major business transformation programmes for Accenture, he is prepared to show the scars and relive some of the highs and lows of running project teams with as many as 500 people.
+Yes – it is mostly crowd control.

 presentation training: 42% of adults fear presenting in public more than dogs.
-Go to http://www.highip.com to hear Top 10 Hints interview with Ian and understand how to get your message across, make you stand out and make it stick.
+Encapsulated in the Top 10 Hints Ian explains how to get your message across, make you stand out and make it stick.

 Finally, some credits